tpaschalis/tpaschalis.github.io/_posts/2021-02-21-tailscale-start.markdown

 description: ""
 ---

-I've been following the Tailscale gang (Brad, Christine, Avery, Dave, David) on Twitter for a while now, and this weekend I finally found some time to see what they've been cooking!
+I've been following the gang (Brad, Christine, David et al.) on Twitter for a while now, and this weekend I finally found some time to see what they've been cooking.

 Unfortunately, this post is going to be a little underwhelming.....
 mainly because of *how painless and easy* it was to set everything up!

 Really, the most difficult part was finding out how to restart the Apple App Store as it was stuck and refused to download the Tailscale client.

-Before I start, thanks to [Kaden Barlow's](https://www.kadenbarlow.dev/blog/tailscale/) help on getting Tailscale to run in a Docker container.
+Before we start, I'd like to thank [Kaden Barlow](https://www.kadenbarlow.dev/blog/tailscale/) for helping to run Tailscale in a container.
 I feel like `systemd` is my nemesis, and I was *not* looking forward to messing with it again, but Kaden made sure things played out of the box.

 ## What's Tailscale?

 Tailscale is a zero-config mesh VPN based on Wireguard that 'just works'.

-It runs on desktops, laptops (Windows, MacOS, Linux), mobiles (IOS, Android), plus a bunch of other Unix-y or BSD-ish OSes and different platforms or architectures (pfSense, Synology, Ubiquity and more).
+It runs on desktops, laptops (Windows, MacOS, Linux), mobile     (IOS, Android), plus a bunch of other Unix-y or BSD-ish OSes and different platforms or architectures (pfSense, Synology, Ubiquity and more).

 It promises to abstract away your network woes, punch holes through NATs, choose geographically sensible relay nodes, provide DNS, enforce Access Control Lists and monitor services automatically.